bonaparte/bonaparte/advanced/create_components.md

 Bonaparte has a modular structure and is therefore very easily extendable.
 Each Bonaparte component is a combination of __modules__.

-__Modules__ are simple JavaScript functions/classes that get instanciated for each component-instance on the page:
+__Modules__ are simple JavaScript functions/classes that get instantiated for each tag-instance on the page:

 ```javascript
   function module(tag) {